-I can remove bees before they become established.
+I can remove honeybees before they become established.
 If they are still in a big clump, the bees are harmless.
+This is called a honeybee swarm!
 They do not like to sting when they are swarming.
 If you swat them or try to brush them with a broom they might sting, but generally, they are busy finding a place to live and they will ignore you.

 Swarms of honey bees, though, often find their new home in a house or a tree near a house where they are not welcome.